PCodeStruggles/producturl-scraper/README.md

 !!
 TO DO !!
 - Try/Except block to catch requests.get exceptions.
 - Try/Except block to catch bs4 exceptions.
 - Allow for the scraping of multiple "Combined URLs".
+(Done!)
 - Collect screenshot of scraped URLs.